ginigangadharan/sitev2/_posts/2020-10-12-Connecting-Ansible-Tower-to-Git-Server-with-Self-Signed-Certificates.md

 ---

 <p>So many questioned me when I mention git server in an Ansible Tower environment; and later I realized that, most of them are keeping their&#46;&#46;&#46;</p>
-<p>The post <a href="https://www.techbeatly.com/connecting-ansible-tower-to-git-server-with-self-signed-certificates/" rel="nofollow">Connecting Ansible Tower to Git Server with Self Signed Certificates</a> appeared first on <a href="https://www.techbeatly.com" rel="nofollow">techbeatly</a>.</p>
+<p>The post <a href="https://www.techbeatly.com/connecting-ansible-tower-to-git-server-with-self-signed-certificates/">Connecting Ansible Tower to Git Server with Self Signed Certificates</a> appeared first on <a href="https://www.techbeatly.com">techbeatly</a>.</p>

 Read [Connecting Ansible Tower to Git Server with Self Signed Certificates](https://www.techbeatly.com/connecting-ansible-tower-to-git-server-with-self-signed-certificates/).